Our Terms and Conditions

 Ending your Contract

 You have the right to cancel your contract with us, at no cost incurred to you, at any point within 14 (fourteen) days after the day we email you to confirm that we accept your request.
-If you cancel after we have started the Supply, you must pay us for the Supply provided up to and including the cancellation date.
+If you cancel after we have started the Supply, you must pay us for any energy we provide to you while you are on our supply.

 You may end this contract by giving us at least 28 (twenty-eight) days’ notice provided:

 another supplier has started to supply energy to the property, or the supply has been disconnected; and

 all sums due by you to us have been paid in full.